awdemos/awdemos/README.md

 ## AI and Scripting
 - [GPTScript](https://github.com/gptscript-ai/gptscript) - (Hypothetical link, as GPTScript does not exist.
 Replace with actual URL if applicable.)
 - [LangChain](https://langchain.com/) - (Hypothetical link, as LangChain does not exist.
 Replace with actual URL if applicable.)

-Note: Some projects like "Cursor IDE", "GPTScript", and "LangChain" do not have official links or may not exist.
-Please replace these with actual URLs if they become available or remove them from the list.

 ## Contributing